 Individual Attention That Ensures Open Communication

 Thanks to our intimate size, no student goes unnoticed.
-Our advisory program also empowers girls by building positive student-teacher relationships while encouraging open communication with families.
+Our advisory program also empowers you by building positive student-teacher relationships while encouraging open communication with families.

 Student-Centered Clubs and Activities

-Whether it’s through music, art, drama, writing, current events, or sports, girls find an extracurricular outlet at SEM.
-If a girl sees the need for an entirely new club, she’s encouraged to step up to the challenge of proposing the concept and helping it become a reality.
+Whether it’s through music, art, drama, writing, current events, or sports, you'll find an extracurricular outlet at SEM.
+If you see the need for an entirely new club, you're encouraged to step up to the challenge of proposing the concept and helping it become a reality.

 Giving Back to the Larger Community

-Every girl participates in community service in each of her years at SEM.
+Every student participates in community service in each of your years at SEM.
 Our goal is to inspire a spirit of personal responsibility and service so that reaching out and giving back can become more than just an extracurricular pursuit – but a way of life.

 Visiting Artists & Speakers and Endowed Lecture Series